atlasxomics/AtlasXbrowser_docs/docs/_build/html/_sources/OpeningFolder.rst.txt

 Image Specifications and Fluorescent Staining
 ##############################################

-An important step in the image processing done by AtlasXbrowser, is the location of the ROI (Region of Interest) of the image, corresponding to the section of tissue which the A and B chips overlap.
+A crucial step of the image processing done by AtlasXbrowser, is the location of the Region of Interest (ROI) of the image corresponding to the section of tissue where the A and B chips overlap.
 This is made much easier by flowing Bovine Serum Albumin (BSA) solution mixed with fluorescent dye through the outmost channels of both the A and B chips.
 These fluorescent colors will make it visually very clear where the ROI is.
 As shown in the image below, the ROI is enclosed by this colored square.